nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Q**: Can I edit the files in `data/` manually?

 **A**: Yes, ConTech supports manual editing of `contacts.txt` and `me.txt` in the `data/` directory, although this is not recommended.
 When doing so, remember to follow the correct syntax for contact details.
-Any incomplete/incorrect/ corrupt data will be discarded by ConTech upon launch.
-Users are recommended to use the `add` and `edit` commands in the app instead of manually editing the save data files.
+Any contacts with incomplete/ incorrect/corrupt data such as extra or missing fields will be discarded by ConTech upon launch.
+As such, users are recommended to use the `add` and `edit` commands in the app instead of manually editing the save data files.
 For adding a large number of contacts at once, the `import` function can be used.

 **Q**: Does ConTech support duplicate prevention?